Decluttering during self-quarantine: what, how and where to donate properly

 We implore you not to drop off your items outside these locations or bins, as they are either not open or aren't accepting or picking up donated goods.
 Again, we recommend contacting your local store for information on store hours and their ability to accept donations.

 When it comes to deciding where to donate or sell your decluttered items, there are a variety of options, from thrift shops, to consignment stores, resale retailers, vintage shops, and even online stores.
-You can use Choose to Reuse Shopping Tool for suggestions on where to donate.
+You can use.

 If you have items that aren’t accepted for donation by an organization or that are too heavy to move and you’re comfortable giving away your items, online might be a good option for you.
 Sites like Craigslist, Facebook Marketplace and/or the Nextdoor app are all options you could use to list your items for free and see if someone could use them or knows of someone who could.
 You could also post something on one of your social media pages to let people know you have items available, and to ask if they know of anyone who could use them.